 Funding the Monument

 In 1840, Judah Torah read of Amos Lawrence’s gift and challenge in a newspaper.
-He sent a $10,000 check to the association to match the donation.
+He then sent a $10,000 check to the association to match the donation.
 He included instructions with the gift that he wanted to remain anonymous.
 The association perhaps assumed Touro only feigned modesty and would appreciate an acknowledgement.
-They published Touro’s name so that he would be celebrated for his generosity.
+It then published Touro’s name so that he would be celebrated for his generosity.

-The monument opened with great ceremony in 1843 with President Tyler and Massachusetts statesman Daniel Webster in attendance at a parade and ceremony that attracted 100,000 people.
+The monument opened with great ceremony in 1843.
+President Tyler and Massachusetts statesman Daniel Webster came to the parade and ceremony that attracted 100,000 people.
 And Oliver Wendall Holmes composed a poem for the celebration.
 It began with the lines:

 Amos and Judah – venerated names,